Hardware-Software Co-Design Workflow for SoC Platforms

 The following diagram illustrates the relationship between the reference design, in green, and the generated IP core, in orange.

-SW Interface Generation (requires a Simulink license and Embedded Coder® license): In the HDL Workflow Advisor, after you generate the IP core and insert it into the reference design, you can optionally generate a software interface model and a software interface script.
+SW Interface Generation (requires a Simulink license and Embedded Coder® license): In the HDL Workflow Advisor, after you generate the IP core and insert it into the reference design, you can optionally generate a software interface model, host interface model, and host interface script.
 The software interface model is your original model with AXI driver blocks replacing the hardware part.
-The script is a MATLAB file that is generated based on the reference design and Target platform interface table settings.
-It contains commands that enable you to connect to the target hardware, and to write to or read from the generated IP core by using AXI driver blocks.
+The host interface model enables you to write to or read from the memory-mapped locations on the target hardware over a JTAG or Ethernet cable by using the AXI Manager Write and AXI Manager Read blocks.
+The host interface script is a MATLAB file that is generated based on the reference design and Target platform interface table settings.
+It contains commands that enable you to connect to the target hardware, and to write to or read from the generated IP core by using the AXI driver blocks or the AXI Manager.

 If you do not have an Embedded Coder license or Simulink license, you can write the embedded software and manually build it for the ARM processor.
-See Generate Software Interface to Probe and Rapidly Prototype the HDL IP Core
+See Generate Host Interface Script to Probe and Rapidly Prototype HDL IP Core

 The following diagram shows the difference between the original model and the software interface model.